cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Create a stream-conversion application using the ETL batch system artifact
+     * - Create a stream-conversion application using the batch ``cdap-data-pipeline`` system artifact
        -

   .. list-table::